norcalbiostat/AppliedStatistics_notes/docs/04-Generalized-Linear-Models.md

 The probability for a 44.4 year old female who makes $20.6k annual income has a 0.19 probability of being depressed.
 The probability of depression for a male of equal age and income is 0.86.

-### Predictions using R
+### Calculating predictions

 So what if you want to get the model predicted probability of the event for all individuals in the data set?
-There's no way i'm doing that calculation for every person in the data set.
+There's no way I'm doing that calculation for every person in the data set.

 Using the main effects model from above, stored in the object `mvmodel`, we can call the `predict()` command to generate a vector of predictions for each row used in the model.

 \BeginKnitrBlock{rmdcaution}<div class="rmdcaution">Any row with missing data on any variable used in the model will NOT get a predicted value.</div>\EndKnitrBlock{rmdcaution}

-The `predict` function can calculate predictions for any GLM.
+The `predict()` function can calculate predictions for any GLM.
 The model object `mvmodel` stores the information that it was a logistic regression.

 ```r
 model.pred.prob <- predict(mvmodel, type='response')